-Dream Project students meets twice a week — once as an entire class as part of the UW course and once with their smaller group at their assigned high school to work with the students.
+Dream Project mentors meet three times a week — once as an entire class, once by high school groups (both are part of the UW course) and once with their high school group at their assigned high school to work with the students.

 The UW Classroom